I Reviewed G2’s 7 Best Operating Systems for Work and Play

 Windows 11

 On the performance front, Windows 11 is described as impressively smooth.
 From the moment it boots up, the system seems to be faster, and applications open with minimal delay.
-Even when running demanding programs like design software or virtual machines, the system remained responsive, according to G2 reviews.
+Even when running demanding programs, such as design software or virtual machines, the system remained responsive, according to G2 reviews.

 What I like about Windows 11:

 • Snap groups are a standout multitasking feature in Windows 11, according to G2 users.
-They allow for quick window organization and layout saving, which helps reduce screen clutter and makes it easier to manage multiple tasks at once.
+They enable quick window organization and layout saving, which helps reduce screen clutter and makes it easier to manage multiple tasks simultaneously.

 • Virtual desktops also receive consistent praise for improving organization.
-Users like being able to create dedicated desktops for work, personal use, or specific projects.
+Users appreciate the ability to create dedicated desktops for work, personal use, or specific projects.

 What G2 users like about Windows 11: